Beta-Blockers

 - Hold dose and notify provider if heart rate <60 beats/minute or blood pressure is critically low before administration.

-- Abrupt discontinuation is dangerous — always taper over 1–2 weeks to prevent rebound tachycardia, angina, or MI.
+- Abrupt discontinuation is dangerous — always taper over 1–2 weeks to prevent rebound tachycardia, arrhythmias, angina, or MI.

 - Key hazard: mask hypoglycemia symptoms in diabetic patients — monitor blood glucose carefully.